DrReneHeller/Ruthelde/README.md

 # Ruthelde

-!!
-This repository is not continued anymore  !!
-!!
-A new version of RUTHELDE using a modern  !!
-!!
-Client-Server approach was relased and is !!
-!! available under the following link.       !!
+This repository is not continued anymore.
+A new version of RUTHELDE using a modern Client-Server approach was relased and is available under the following link:

 https://github.com/DrReneHeller/Ruthelde-8